Master’s in ESL/ELL Degree Overview

 What Can I Do with a Master’s in ESL/ELL?

 Typically, professionals with a master’s in ESL spend their time in the classroom.
 While many work with children in K-12, others teach at community colleges or other community organizations that provide services to non-native speakers.

-This degree can also be used to design curriculum and write textbooks for other ESL teachers.
+Also, combined with years of experience, this degree can also be used to design curriculum and write textbooks for other ESL teachers.
 Others have used the degree to work as an ESL program director, school administrator, or researcher.

-Master’s in ESL Salaries
+Master’s in ESL/ELL Salaries

 Salaries for teachers vary according to location and previous experience.
 However, those in urban areas tend to earn more.
 Typically, a master’s will raise the base salary anywhere from $5,000-$10,000.2 Those teaching K-12 and earning in the 50th-90th percentile can expect a salary that ranges from $60,000-$98,000.
 Taking on a leadership role will also reflect a boost in pay.

-Master’s in ESL Job Projections
+Master’s in ESL/ELL Job Projections

 Despite the fact that there aren’t enough ESL teachers to meet the needs of students, projections are showing a 10% decline in job growth into 2029.3 At the same time, some schools are offering signing bonuses and other perks for ESL instructors.